Optical skyrmions and other topological quasiparticles of light

 \textbf{ Classification of topological quasiparticles}\\[2pt]

-Physically, a skyrmion is a quasiparticle carrying a topological spin texture.
-Geometrically, it is a topologically stable 3D vector field restricted within a confined space, as a topological soliton solution~\cite{manton2004topological}.
-At the same time, magnetic skyrmions almost exclusively been considered in a compact 2D plane, sometimes called ``baby skyrmions''~\cite{tokura2020magnetic,everschor2018perspective,fert2017magnetic}.
-Here, we follow the convention of the magnetic skyrmions and refer to skyrmion as a 2D skyrmion.
+\\ Physically, a skyrmion is a quasiparticle carrying a topologically protected vector texture.
+Geometrically, it is a topologically stable 3D continuous vector field configuration, restricted within a confined space, in an otherwise homogeneous infinite medium, describing a topological soliton solution~\cite{manton2004topological}.
+In the case of magnetic systems, magnetic skyrmions almost exclusively been considered in a compact 2D plane, and often called ``baby skyrmions''~\cite{tokura2020magnetic,bogdanov2020physical,fert2017magnetic}.
+Here, we follow the convention for magnetic skyrmions and refer to such a 2D skyrmion as a skyrmion.

 \begin{widetext} \fbox{ }

 \end{widetext}